xitas/pny-django-class/README.md

 This will start our server. and we can see our app in the browser on `localhost:8000`

-### 6. From here we can login to our python admin panel (`localhost:8000/admin`) from check everything.
+### 6. From here we can log in to our Python admin panel (`localhost:8000/admin`) to check everything.

-Username and password that we have created at the time of creating supersuer
+The username and password that we created at the time of creating the superuser

-### 7. In code we can add our django app
+### 7. In code, we can add our Django app

 **Command:**

 >python manage.py startapp pages

-For this course we have created a app name of pages in which we can store our static pages like **home, about and contact**
+For this course, we have created an app name of pages in which we can store our static pages like **home, about and contact**

-### 8. After installing the appliaction we have to add our app in django settings in our main project file `(core -> setting)`.
+### 8. After installing the application we have to add our app in Django settings in our main project file `(core -> setting)`.

 We add our app name at the bottom of `INSTALLED_APPS` list.